izzy-8023/eurostat/README.md

 To get the project running locally, follow these steps:

 1.  **Prerequisites:**
-    *   Docker and Docker Compose must be installed on your system.
+    *   Docker must be installed on your system.
     *   Ensure you have a `.env` file configured with your environment variables (e.g., database credentials).

 2.  **Clone the Repository:**